triestpa/You-Should-Learn-Regex/README.md

 - `\2` - Matches the second capture group (the seperator)
 - `\d{4}` - Match any 4 digit number (0000 - 9999)

-Ok, pretty straightforward based on what we've already done.

 The only new concept here is that we're using `\2` to match the second capture group, which is the divider ("/" or "-").
 This enables us avoid repeating our pattern matching specification, and will also require that the dividers are consistant (if the first divider is a "/", then the second must be as well).

 #### Capture Group Substitution

-We can reorganize and transform our string input using capture groups.
+Using capture groups, we can dynamically reorganize and transform our string input.

-The standard way to refer to capture groups is to use the `$` symbol, along with the index of the capture group (remember that the zeroth element is the full captured text).
+The standard way to refer to capture groups is to use the `$` or `\` symbol, along with the index of the capture group (remember that the zeroth element is the full captured text).

-For instance, if we wanted to change the format of the data to be `MONTH/DAY/YEAR` instead of `DAY/MONTH/YEAR`, we could assign a replacement pattern - `$3$2$1$2$4`.
+#### Real-World Example - Date Format Transformation

+Let's imagine that we were tasked with converting a collection of documents from using the international date format style (`DAY/MONTH/YEAR`) to the American style (`MONTH/DAY/YEAR`)

+We could use the above regular expression with a replacement pattern - `$3$2$1$2$4` or `\3\2\1\2\4`.

-Let's break this down.
+Let's break the capture groups down.
 $1 - First capture group: the day digits.
 $2 - Second capture group: the divider.
 $3 - Third capture group: the month digits.